- Management Team

 Easington, North Yorkshire, All Saints:- This 6 cwt chime of eight is the work of G &J (1932) and Taylors (1937).
 One of the main support girders will be replaced together with all the bell bolts in stainless steel.
 All the trigger action clappers and pulleys will be converted and restored and the transmission replaced

 Grinton, North Yorkshire, St Andrew's Parish Church:- This 10cwt ring of eight is the work of Taylor's and Gillett & Johnston.
 Earlier this year, Taylor's provided two new treble bells to complete the octave, and the parish has now asked for major maintenance work to be carried out on the back six bells.
 All clappers, crownstaples and roller boxes will be returned to Loughborough for restoration, and the wheel of the fifth bell will be restored.
 A new rope guide will be manufactured and installed in the ringing chamber to make the handling of the bells easier.
+(Update:- All bells have been lifted and bearings have been cleaned.
+Clappers, crown staples and roller boxes have been restored and have been returned to bells.)

 Transferring molten bell metal from the furnace to the crucible prior to casting.